rerun-io/rerun/design/batching.md

 The SDK accumulates cells into rows into tables until either the space or time thresholds are reached, at which point the batch is ready for transport.

+Note that `DataCell`, `DataRow`, `DataTable` are all temporary constructs to help with the creation of data batches, they are not what gets sent over the wire (although `DataCell` pre-serializes its data as it is much more convenient to erase component data before passing it around).

+Only when a `DataTable` gets transformed into a `ArrowMsg` does serialization actually happen.
+`ArrowMsg` is what gets sent over the wire.

 ### Transport

 `ArrowMsg` stays roughly the same in spirit: it's the fully serialized arrow representation of a `DataTable`: